Looking for solo travel destinations for Indians? This blog is for you!

 - Visa: As an Indian, you get a 3 month, 6-month o1-year travel visa for Australia.
 Read Tips For Australian Tourist Visa.

-Solo Travel Destination For Indians 7: Penang Island, Malaysia
+Solo Travel Destinations For Indians 7: Penang Island, Malaysia

 for food, street art and a rich backpacking scene!